JoshuaEstes/pms/README.md

 # Disable a plugin
 pms plugin disable example
 ```

+You can manually modify the enabled plugins by editing `~/.pms.plugins`

 # Shells
 PMS supprts a number of different shells.
 Switching from one shell to another